-Core Principles Sub-principles A. Behaving with integrity, C. Defining outcomes in terms of demonstrating sustainable economic, social, and strona commitment to ethical environmental benefits values, and respecting D. Managing risks and performance the rule of law through robust internal control and strong public financial management B. Ensuring openness and E. Determining the interventions comprehensive necessary to optimise the stakeholder engagement achievement of the intended outcomes F. Developing the entity's capacity, including the capability of its leadership and the individuals within it G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+Core Principles Sub-principles A. Behaving with integrity, demonstrating strong commitment to ethical C. Defining outcomes in terms of sustainable economic, social, and environmental benefits values, and respecting the rule of law D. Managing risks and performance through robust internal control and strong public financial management B. Ensuring openness and comprehensive stakeholder engagement E. Determining the interventions necessary to optimise the achievement of the intended outcomes F. Developing the entity's capacity, including the capability of its leadership and the individuals within it

+G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability --